taiaburbd/Self_Taught_Mi/README.md

 Flask

-* Machine Learning and Deep Learning:

-You mentioned that the project involves machine learning and deep learning.
+* Machine Learning and Deep Learning: the project involves machine learning and deep learning.
 These could be implemented using libraries such as TensorFlow, scikit-learn, or others.

 * Font Scripts:
   Google Font API